n1kica/incapable/README.md

 Attempting to break restricted blocks without a tool inflicts minor damage.

 ## Config
-Works out of the box with no extra setup.
+Works out of the box with no extra setup, but can be configured:
 ```toml
 [damage]
 	# Amount of damage taken when unequipped